Components of hydronic floor heating systems

 Hoya’s elvan stone panels are a rather firm material.
 Therefore, a fairly even surface is required.

-Clean the floor to secure even surface.
+• Clean the floor to insure a smooth, even surface.

 Step 3: Install the PEX(PE-RT) Pipe